sukykaur/AzureGDPR/AnalyticsOverview.md

 [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/) helps customers track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers' Azure resources.

 **Application Insights**
-[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers building and managing apps on multiple platforms.
-Learn how to detect & diagnose issues and understand usage for web apps and services using quickstarts, tutorials, and reference documentation.
+[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+Use it to monitor live web application.
+It detects performance anomalies and includes powerful analytics tools to help diagnose issues and to understand what users actually do with the app.
+It's designed to help you continuously improve performance and usability.

 #### Logging and Auditing